MG08 Series Specifications

 Sustained random write workloads in NAS and JBOD configurations keep all 18 heads active continuously.
 Unlike sequential reads (where heads park and unpark in sequence), random I/O forces rapid head seeks across the full stroke of the actuator.
 On a 9-platter drive, this accelerates mechanical wear on the actuator bearings, pivot, and voice coil motor.
 The result is increasing seek times, thermal recalibrations, and eventually head instability that triggers RAID controller timeouts.

 MG08 recovery is a one-shot operation.
 If the heads are degrading, every power cycle risks further platter damage.
-The goal is to get the most complete image possible on the first attempt, because you may not get a second.
+The goal is the most complete image on the first attempt, using PC-3000 Express with Toshiba-specific modules for firmware repair and DeepSpar Disk Imager for head-mapped sector imaging across all 18 heads.

 Write-Protected Connection and Diagnostics